Apogeum12/cronAPI/README.md

 # Cron API Cluster

-TODO: This is a Cluster API application for run services.
+This is a Cluster API application for run services.
 We use it to run list of programs in cluster on independend threads.

 ## Dependencies